linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/intro SL.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/fab03f47-1284-4671-9f06-2297f40927df/8dbab55424406c9636def09e0c2d5e8448227fe143fdb95adbae1cfde2fb9b6b.jpg)
 Figure 1: Annualized Percent Yields on 30-Day High-Quality (AA) Financial and Nonfinancial Commercial Paper and Medium-Quality (A2/P2) Nonfinancial Commercial Paper, in Percent, August to December 2008.
 Source: Federal Reserve

-thy nonfinancial companies actually declined.
+creditworthy nonfinancial companies actually declined.
 The rate on U.S. Treasury bills, which are viewed as the most secure investment, also fell; the three-month Treasury bill rate actually dropped to zero for brief periods in November and December 2008.

-# THE RUN ON THE SHADOW BANKING SYSTEM
+## THE RUN ON THE SHADOW BANKING SYSTEM

 The panic that struck financial markets in the fall of 2008 has been characterized as a run on the shadow banking system, and with good reason.
 Before the Crisis, many bonds, mortgage backed securities, and other credit instruments